teobresums/gwevents/howto.md

 Here we give you some tips on what and how to push.
 We assume you are familiar with basic Linux `bash` commands and [`git`](https://git-scm.com/) (see also a [quick tutorial](https://gitlab.com/bernuzzi/gitandgo)).
-Fork our [GitHub repo](https://github.com/teobresums/gwevents/), clone your fork and work there.
+Fork our [`gwevents`](https://github.com/teobresums/gwevents/) repo, clone your fork and work there.
 When ready, make a pull request: we will merge as soon as we have some time to work on it :)

 To start, please, take a moment to study the repo structure.
-The website is created with [`jekyll`](https://jekyllrb.com/) but you do not need to learn that in detail; just follow the tutorial below.
+The website is created with [`jekyll`](https://jekyllrb.com/) but you do not need to learn that in detail; just follow this tutorial.

 Lets say you have produce a `TEOBResumS` waveform corresponding to event `GWYYMMDD`.
 Make a tarball with the data interpolated at 4096 Hz (output file `waveform_interp.txt`), the parfile and a plot of the data: